STARTUPS & TECHNOLOGY

 In 2018 Christa joined the World Economic Forum/ “Davos” Global Shaper program, their exclusive group for young leaders.
-She was tapped to help Austin Mayor Adler’s re-election team, and created and led a successful and award-winning campaign focused on millennials.
+She was tapped to help Austin Mayor Adler’s re-election team, and created and led a successful and award-winning campaign focused on using technology in new ways to reach next generation voters.
 This campaign won a Silver Pollie from the American Association of Political Consultants and was a finalist in the Campaigns & Elections’ Reed Awards.
 She also worked with community partners and local startup networks to launch and operate ATX Startup Vote and Millennial Campaign Manager.

 Christa has been recognized by Mayor Adler for her service and work within the local government on two separate occasions: In 2016 she was the youngest appointment to a seven person committee for the City of Austin's Grant for Technology Opportunities Program.
 There, she advised the Technology and Telecommunications Commission on a city fund for nonprofits addressing access to technology.
 In 2017 she was asked to be the first official social media ambassador for the City of Austin’s exclusive CityWorks Academy.
 There, she met with the heads of each major department in the local government and gained insider access to better understand city operations.

 Showing intuition, ambition, and talent for technology and art early in her life, Christa started creating websites in 2003.
 At age 16 she took on leadership roles in the high school yearbook staff, winning awards in layout design and journalism.